status-im/nim-chronicles/README.md

 ## Contributing

-The development of Chronicles is Sponsored by [Status.im](https://status.im/) through the [OpenBounty](https://openbounty.status.im/) initiative.
+The development of Chronicles is sponsored by [Status.im](https://status.im/) through the use of [GitCoin](https://gitcoin.co/).
 Please take a look at our tracker for any issues having the [bounty][Bounties] tag.

 When submitting pull requests, please add test cases for any new features or fixes and make sure `nimble test` is still able to execute the entire